Products and applications of OpenAI: Sora

-Sora is a text-to-video model that can generate videos based on short descriptive prompts as well as extend existing videos forwards or backwards in time.
-It can generate videos with resolution up to 1920x1080 or 1080x1920.
-The maximal length of generated videos is unknown.
+Sora was a text-to-video model that could generate videos based on short descriptive prompts as well as extend existing videos.

 Sora's development team named it after the Japanese word for "sky", to signify its "limitless creative potential".
-Sora's technology is an adaptation of the technology behind the DALL·E 3 text-to-image model.
+Sora's technology was an adaptation of the technology behind the DALL·E 3 text-to-image model.
 OpenAI trained the system using publicly-available videos as well as copyrighted videos licensed for that purpose, but did not reveal the number or the exact sources of the videos.

 OpenAI demonstrated some Sora-created high-definition videos to the public on February 15, 2024, stating that it could generate videos up to one minute long.
 It also shared a technical report highlighting the methods used to train the model, and the model's capabilities.
 It acknowledged some of its shortcomings, including struggles simulating complex physics.
 Will Douglas Heaven of the MIT Technology Review called the demonstration videos "impressive", but noted that they must have been cherry-picked and might not represent Sora's typical output.

 Despite skepticism from some academic leaders following Sora's public demo, notable entertainment-industry figures have shown significant interest in the technology's potential.
 In an interview, actor/filmmaker Tyler Perry expressed his astonishment at the technology's ability to generate realistic video from text descriptions, citing its potential to revolutionize storytelling and content creation.
 He said that his excitement about Sora's possibilities was so strong that he had decided to pause plans for expanding his Atlanta-based movie studio.

 Sora 2 was unveiled on September 30, 2025, with an iOS app at the same time.

+On March 24, 2026, OpenAI announced that they would discontinue the Sora app, as well as developer access to the API for the Sora model.
+The Sora app was shut down on April 26, 2026, while the API is planned to be shut down on September 24, 2026.